Low Histamine 6 Layer Cranberry Trifle Recipe (also Low Lectin, Low Oxalate)

 - Macadamia Nut Butter – Low FODMAP, Low Lectin, and Low Oxalate

-- Easy Blender Blueberry Muffins – Low Lectin and Low Oxalate
+- Blueberry Cassava Flour Muffins – Low Lectin and Medium Oxalate & Low Salicylate Options

 - Pecan Clusters – Low Lectin and Medium Oxalate